 In other action, the panel approved seven school districts for participation in the OSFC’s energy conservation savings program, also known as the “HB264 program.”
 The districts include Auburn Career Center in Lake County; Blanchester Local in Clinton County; Dalton Local in Wayne County; Lakewood Local in Licking County; Lorain County Joint Vocational District in Lorain County; Noble Local in Noble County; and Tecumseh Local in Clark County.

 Mike Mendenhall, deputy chief of projects, said staff had originally planned to present two projects, but five more were added after additional technical reviews were completed.
 Some of the projects include guarantees from the energy consultant that Mendenhall said assures that the savings promised will be realized.
 If not, the energy consultant must make up the difference.
+Modern Remodel California Dream of San Diego brings the ultimate vision of home transformation to life with their whole home remodeling services.
 In answer to a question to Blair, he said there is an additional cost for the guarantee, but it’s very minimal and goes toward monitoring costs.
 He told Rep. Dan Ramos (D-Lorain) that the cost of providing the guarantee can be built into the project.

 The OSFC approved changes to its FY13 project agreement templates that reflect changes in law as part of the Mid- Biennium Review Bills, including construction reform, maintenance program, prorated half mill maintenance, and abandoned facilities changes.
 The last one states that a district has three options for abandoning a facility: convert it to a non-education use, transfer or sell the property, or demolish all or a portion of the facility.